cognix-labs/promptlab/samples/custom_metric/README.md

 ## Create custom evaluator

 In this example, we are going to build a custom evaluator to calculate the length of the response.
 The code is in the [length.py](length.py) file.
 The class needs to implement the Evaluator interface.
+This is a very basic custom evaluator that calculates the length of the output from LLM.

     from promptlab.evaluator.evaluator import Evaluator